Malaysia Airlines Flight 17: Aircraft

 Flight 17, which was also marketed as KLM Flight 4103 (KL4103) through a codeshare agreement, was operated with a Boeing 777-2H6ER, serial number 28411, registration 9M-MRD.
-The 84th Boeing 777 produced, it first flew on 17 July 1997, exactly 17 years before the incident, and was delivered new to Malaysia Airlines on 29 July 1997.
 Powered by two Rolls-Royce Trent 892 engines and carrying 280 seats (33 business and 247 economy), the aircraft had recorded more than 76,300 hours in 11,430 cycles before the crash.
 The aircraft was in an airworthy condition at departure.

 The Boeing 777, which entered commercial service on 7 June 1995, has one of the best safety records among commercial aircraft.
-In June 2014 there were about 1,212 aircraft in service, with 340 more on order.
+In June 2014, there were about 1,212 aircraft in service, with 340 more on order.

 Passengers and crew

 The incident is the deadliest airliner shoot-down incident to date.
 All 283 passengers and 15 crew died.
 By 19 July, the airline had determined the nationalities of all 298 passengers and crew.

 The crew were all Malaysian, while over two-thirds (68%) of the passengers were Dutch.
 Most of the other passengers were Malaysians and Australians; the remainder were citizens of seven other countries.
+At least twenty family groups were on the aircraft, and eighty passengers were under the age of 18.

 Among the passengers were delegates en route to the 20th International AIDS Conference in Melbourne, including Joep Lange, a former president of the International AIDS Society, which organised the conference.
 Many initial reports had erroneously indicated that around 100 delegates to the conference were aboard, but this was later revised to six.
 Also on board were Dutch Senator Willem Witteveen, Australian author Liam Davison, and Malaysian actress Shuba Jay.

-At least twenty family groups were on the aircraft and eighty passengers were under the age of 18.

 The flight crew were captains Wan Amran Wan Hussin (49) and Eugene Choo Jin Leong (44), and first officers Ahmad Hakimi Hanapi (29) and Muhamad Firdaus Abdul Rahim (26).
 Captain Wan had a total of 13,239 flight hours, including 7,989 in Boeing 777s.
 Captain Choo had a total of 12,385 flight hours, including 7,303 in Boeing 777s.
 First Officer Ahmad had a total of 3,190 flight hours, including 227 in Boeing 777s.
 First Officer Muhamad Firdaus had a total of 4,058 flight hours, including 296 in Boeing 777s.